rebeccawand/cctvplayer/README.md

 and set up the following:

-- Enable as large a video split as possible.
+- Enable as large a video split as possible (depends on model).
 - Disable overscan.
 - Force HDMI hotplug (assuming you're intending to use HDMI).
 - Boot to console, no auto login.